scala/scala-lang/_posts/2023-00-00-signature-polymorphic-methods.md

 bytecode.

 In the end, we didn't go with this approach.
-As Sébastien Doeraene pointed out, we avoided a new tag but we gave new semantics to existing tags that older compilers wouldn't understand.
+As Sébastien Doeraene pointed out, although this approach avoided adding a new TASTy tag, it also gave new semantics to existing tags that older compilers wouldn't understand.
 Therefore the work still couldn't ship until the next minor version of the compiler.
 Besides, avoiding the new tag complicated the implementation.

 ## Questions?
 Discussion?

 These are welcome on the Scala Contributors forum thread at:

-* (Discourse link, with link back to this post)
+* (TODO Discourse link, with link back to this post)

 > TODO: include a link to the relevant section of the JLS